 The watershed upon which TUD relies on, resets itself each year and is entirely dependent on snowpack developing in the winter to supply water in the summer.
 The District encourages customers to use water wisely.

 More information regarding the State Water Resources Control Board water conservation actions can be found at:

 Regional Water Conservation Program Available to Residents and Business Owners

 All Tuolumne County residents are now eligible for the Watersense Toilet and Showerhead Rebate!
 Tuolumne Utilities District (TUD), and Twain Harte Community Service District (THCSD), in partnership with the Tuolumne County Resource Conservation District, are offering a rebate of up to $100.00 for one Watersense labeled toilet and up to $25.00 for one Watersense labeled showerhead to residential homeowners.

 Tuolumne County residents can qualify for the rebate as follows:

 - 01. For Twain Harte CSD customers, visit twainhartecsd.comfor additional information and application form

 02. All other residents of Tuolumne County can receive their application through TUD.
 Please complete the attached application form and remember to include your receipts to be eligible for the rebate.
 Applications with receipts dated as of January 1, 2017 are eligible for the rebate.
-The rebate program will be available through grant funding until funds are exhausted.
+The rebate program is available until grant funding is exhausted.